reef-pi/reef-pi.github.io/content/additional-documentation/development.md

 curl -b cookie.txt http://localhost:8080/api/drivers
 ```

-- If you are doing UI development you can run `make ui-dev` to run webpack in development mode and regeneate assets
+- If you are doing UI development you can run `make ui-dev` to run webpack in development mode and regenerate assets
 upon any ui file save
 ```
 make ui-dev